 Meesters is working hard to find out why some colonies are more resistant than others.
 ‘I’m working with Lisa Becking from Marine Animal Ecology, and we are looking at what genes are at work here,’ he explains.
 That will point us to the populations we need to look at more closely for cultivation.
 This is what we call “assisted evolution”.’
 He’s also researching the impact of local lobster fisheries on the coral reefs at the Saba Bank, a nature reserve larger than the entire Wadden Sea.
 ‘If we find evidence of overfishing, then we can take action.’

-Meesters and his fellow researchers are coordinating a three-year EU project that started last summer: RESCQ (Restoration of Ecosystem Services and Coral Reef Quality).
+Meesters and his fellow researchers are coordinating a three-year EU project that started in 2016: RESCQ (Restoration of Ecosystem Services and Coral Reef Quality).
 The goal is to restore relatively large areas of the reef with corals cultivated on site in test fields.
 ‘We’re looking at a lot of different aspects,’ says Meesters.
 ‘What are the circumstances you should be cultivating in to give them the greatest chances of surviving in the wild?
 What is the optimum size of the coral branches you put out there?
 And how can you make sure that they reproduce sexually as much as possible, to maximise the genetic diversity?’

 Another important goal of RESCQ is transferring knowledge to allow local people to take over the work.
 Ultimately, the project is intended to support itself by creating healthier coral reefs, which will generate income from tourism and sustainable fisheries.